-92. (1) A person must not -
+93. (1) A person must not -

-- (a) open, keep or use an unlawful betting-place; or - (b) allow any place occupied by that person to be opened, kept or used as an unlawful betting-place; or - (c) assist in conducting the business of an unlawful betting-place; or - (d) publish or disseminate, by any means, betting information in respect of an unlawful betting-place; or - (e) advertise, by any means, an unlawful bettingplace; or - (f) invite, by any means, a person to attend or contact an unlawful betting-place for the purposes of betting; or - (g) receive at an unlawful betting-place money or things of value as deposits, security or consideration in connection with betting; or - (h) place or accept a bet, by any means, with or from any person at an unlawful betting-place; or - (i) cause or allow another person to do any of those things.
+- (b) allow any place occupied by that person to be opened, kept or used as an unlawful betting-place; or - (c) assist in conducting the business of an unlawful betting-place; or - (d) publish or disseminate, by any means, betting information in respect of an unlawful betting-place; or - (e) advertise, by any means, an unlawful bettingplace; or - (f) invite, by any means, a person to attend or contact an unlawful betting-place for the purposes of betting; or - (g) receive at an unlawful betting-place money or things of value as deposits, security or consideration in connection with betting; or - (h) place or accept a bet, by any means, with or from any person at an unlawful betting-place; or - (i) cause or allow another person to do a thing referred to in paragraph (a), (b), (c), (d), (e), (f), (g) or (h).